rexdf/CommandTrayHost/README.md

             },
             "not_host_by_commandtrayhost": false, // if true, commandtrayhost will not monitor it "not_monitor_by_commandtrayhost": false, // if true, same as above.
-But quit with CommandTrayHost },
+But quit with CommandTrayHost "kill_timeout": 200, // post a message to let program quit itself, if timeout killing the process },
         {
             "name": "kcptun 1081 8.8.8.1:12346",